Can this jobbeautomated?

 Common questions

-Between 30 and 60 seconds.
+About a minute.
 The system runs task decomposition, data retrieval, scoring, financial modelling and report generation in a single pass.